PolyMC/polymc.github.io/src/wiki/getting-started/installing-optifine.md

   parent: Getting Started
   order: 7
 ---
+# Preamble

+You should use optifine alternatives when possible. éSee the wiki page about it](../install-of-alternatives.md)
 # Installing optifine

 Make sure you know how to [download-mods](../download-mods) before attempting to install optifine.